 We are looking for specialized partners from all different kind of health-related fields to join our team in order to provide our clients the best services.
 We are currently looking for massage therapists, Yoga instructors, Chinese teachers, and other health instructors willing to teach classes in our center.
 If you are interested in joining us, please contact us.
 You are welcome to join our team!

-A Glance at the Center
+A Glance at our Center